InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/30-day-warranty.md

 ## Context

-Teams depend on another team accepting their contributions so that a component produced by the receiving team can be used by the contributing team.
-The receiving team does not have the resources, knowledge, permission, and/or inclination to write the contributed component.
+- Teams depend on another team accepting their contributions so that a component produced by the receiving team can be used by the contributing team.

-- TBD: link to pattern "setting clear expectations for contributing code"
+- The receiving team does not have the resources, knowledge, permission, and/or inclination to write the contributed component.
+- The receiving team has not [set clear expectations](./project-setup/base-documentation.md) (e.g. via a `CONTRIBUTING.md`) under which circumstances it will accept contributed code.

 ## Forces